Products

 Higher latency.

-Roaming traffic is hauled back through the home network's core before reaching the local carrier — adding hops, geography, and round-trip time on every transaction.
+Roaming traffic can be hauled back through the home network's core before reaching the local carrier, adding hops, geography, and round-trip time on every transaction.

 Extra hops on every packet